-Twice life-size and originally gilded to look like solid gold, the statue may have made made after the emperor's death in 180, when he was deified.
-Marcus Aurelius is clad in military tunic and cloak, his right arm outstretched, palm down, in a gesture of a clemency.
-A small figure of a kneeling barbarian would once have crouched under the horse's raised right hoof.
+Originally gilded, the statue may have been made after the emperor's death in 180, when he was deified.
+Over life-size, Marcus Aurelius is clad in military tunic and cloak; his right arm is outstretched, palm down, a gesture known as the adlocutio, which was used by an emperor when addressing his troops.
+Marcus Aurelius rides without the use of stirrups, which had not yet been introduced to the West.
+A small figure of a bound barbarian may once have crouched under the horse's raised right leg.

 The emperor is depicted with the beard of a philosopher, which is appropriate for the man who penned the Meditations, his personal musings on life and the philosophy of Stoicism.